smartcontractkit/documentation/docs/Using Randomness/v1/vrf-security-considerations.md

 We recommend using the `requestID` to match randomness requests with their corresponding fulfillments.

 ## Choose a safe block confirmation time, which will vary between blockchains

+> ⚠️Customizing block confirmation time
+> [Reach out to customize your VRF block confirmation time](https://chainlinkcommunity.typeform.com/to/OYQO67EF) as this configuration must be done on the node side, and cannot be configured as part of a VRF request.

 In principle, miners/validators of your underlying blockchain could rewrite the chain's history to put a randomness request from your contract into a different block, which would result in a different VRF output.
 Note that this does not enable a miner to determine the random value in advance.
 It only enables them to get a fresh random value that may or not be to their advantage.
 By way of analogy, they can only re-roll the dice, not predetermine or predict which side it will land on.